‘Game Of Thrones’: How Will Daenerys React When She Finds Out That Jon Snow Is A Targaryen?

 As Time points out, Daenerys will likely be very concerned with Jon’s new title.
 After all, not only is he closer to the throne than her, thanks to being the legitimate son of Rhaegar, but men are usually given preference over women regarding lineage rights to the crown in Westeros.

 Traditionally, Jon has been unimpressed with leadership and has claimed to never want to rule.
 However, having a legitimate claim might change things.
-Although, he could defer his claim in order to place Daenerys upon the throne.
-Something which Daenerys might be hoping for.
+However, he could defer his claim in order to place Daenerys upon the throne, something which Daenerys might be hoping for.

 As Sam suggests, Daenerys might try to forcefully deny Jon’s claim to the crown in Game of Thrones.
 If this is the case, it could be a bitter battle — or she could choose to burn him alive with her dragons.